everettVT/daft-minhash-dedupe/FRICTION_LOG.md

 ### Pre-processing WARC HTML Payloads

 I'm a bit hesitant to even include this section because I'm not sure my headaches were so much a matter of daft not supplying helpful primatives, and more so  of parsing the warc_content payload.
 A part from learning about the payload format itself, which is a byte string comprised of both the HTTP header as well as the payload, there were a couple strategies that I tried with daft that didn't end up working the way I expected.

+### Large Star and Short Star Debugging Headache

+By far, the most frustrating part of this workload was trying to debug and understand the graph operations inside the Connected components section.
+The entire workload algorithm was new to me, but this section really threw me through a loop.
+I kept running into a strange error relating to

 ## Raw Take